Hiking the Grotto Canyon Trail in Death Valley National Park: Updated 2025

 Grotto Canyon Rockfall

-Whenever the road is fixed, I have to imagine that this climb will be the end of the hike for most people, which might make the Grotto overly crowded with people.
+Whenever the road is fixed, I have to imagine that this climb will be the end of the hike for most people, which might make the Grotto much more crowded because it’s so short and narrow.

-Know that this photo does a pretty bad job at showing how challenging and awkward this climb would be, which is why I chose to save it for another day when I come back with friends.
+On a different note, know that this photo does a pretty bad job at showing how challenging and awkward this climb is, which is why I chose to save it for another day when I come back with friends.

-I’m 6’ 4”, and getting up on that first ledge from the rock on the ground is a small challenge.
-From there, the only way up is through the gap on the left of the boulder.
+I’m 6’ 4”, and getting up on that first ledge from the rock on the ground is a small challenge on its own.
+From there, the only way up is through the gap to the left of the boulder, which is much more challenging than it looks.

-If I was with friends, one of us would have to lay flat somehow on the upper ledge beneath the boulder and then contort our body from the ledge and through the gap without falling.
-It’s much more difficult than it looks, and it’s not something that I could have done with a backpack on.
+If I was with friends, one of us would have to lay flat somehow on the upper ledge beneath the boulder and then contort our body from the ledge to get through the gap without falling.
+Trust me, it’s much more difficult than it looks, and it’s not something that I could have done with a backpack on.

 I didn’t want to leave it behind nor put myself in that awkward position 10-15 ft.
-(3-4.6 m) above the ground without support.
+(3-4.6 m) above the ground without support, so truly hiking further wasn’t worth it for me.